ragkoushik/email-service/README.md

     - Send Endpoint - Fail both
     - Send Endpoint Via MainGun - failover
     - Send Endpoint Via SendGrid

+*Please check spam for the failover scenario as if emails are sent from an email account that is not the same as the email address set while generating API keys emails cant be verified specially by gmail*

 ## Environment setup
 Create a .env file with the following properties